Wire Feeders From Basic to Advanced — How To Choose the Right Feeder

 Basic wire feeders

 Basic wire feeders feature one main control to adjust the wire feed speed and are typically the most cost-effective.
-These wire feeders do not include meters to indicate how much wire is passing through the gun or to display the exact wire feed speed.
-They also do not usually feature remote voltage control; to change the voltage, the welding operator must walk to the power source.
+They do not include meters to indicate how much wire is passing through or to display the exact wire feed speed.
+They also do not usually feature remote voltage control.
+To change the voltage, the welding operator must walk to the power source.

-Generally, basic wire feeders use a two-roll drive system, which works well with welding guns up to 15 feet long or a four-roll drive system for welding guns up to 25 feet long.
+Generally, basic wire feeders use a two-roll drive system, which works well with welding guns up to 15 feet long.
+They also may use a four-roll drive system for welding guns up to 25 feet long.
 Since they have a less powerful motor, they are best suited for wire that is smaller diameter.

 Intermediate models can be used with longer guns, up to 25 feet, and typically have more advanced features.
-Most models include digital meters that allow welding operators to see the precise wire feed speed and voltage, and they include a feature that allows them to control the voltage at the feeder.
-This voltage control can boost productivity by allowing welding operators to adjust the voltage at the wire feeder rather than at the power source, which, in some cases, could be placed many feet away.
+Most models include digital meters that allow welding operators to see the precise wire feed speed and voltage.
+They also include a feature that allows them to control the voltage at the feeder.
+This voltage control can boost productivity by allowing welding operators to adjust the voltage at the wire feeder rather than at the power source, which could be placed many feet away.
 In addition, intermediate models typically have a run-in control that allows the wire to feed into the weldment very slowly for smoother arc starts.